junebloom/fae/README.md

 Entities are automatically added to a group with the component's class name when a component is attached.
 (So the player above is in the groups 'HP', 'Position', etc.)

 ## Systems
 Systems tie things together by providing the actual game logic.
-A system is an object with a `listeners` property. `listeners` is itself an object whose keys are event names, and whose values are functions to handle those events.
+A system is an object with a `listeners` property. `listeners` is itself an object whose keys are event names, and whose values are functions to handle those events. `this` inside of system listeners refers to the system object.

 ```javascript
 // A system for healing/dealing damage